skatejs/skatejs/README.md

 Wherever we refer to "v0" or "v1" we are referring to the Custom Element spec and can be categorised as:

-- v0 - the original Blink implementation when the spec was still contentious that used the `document.registerElement()` method.
+- v0 - the original Blink implementation - when the spec was still contentious - that used the `document.registerElement()` method.
-- v1 - the non-contentious spec that uses the `window.customElements` namespace.
+- v1 - the non-contentious - modern-day - spec that uses the `window.customElements` namespace.